 Honors Coffee Hour

 Coffee hour is a great opportunity to connect with our faculty and your fellow Honors students!
-We typically serve coffee, tea, chai, and light snacks.
+We typically serve coffee and light snacks.

 Coffee Hour event dates: